Growth and Development, Ages 1 to 12 Months

 Taking care of your baby is an exciting time, but it can also be stressful.
 Some days you may simply feel overwhelmed.
 Ask for help when you need it:

 - Call a family member or friend to watch your baby and give you a break.

 - Investigate community resources that are available to help you with child care or other needed services.

-- Call a doctor or local hospital for some suggestions.
+- Call a health care provider or the provincial health line for some suggestions.

 - Some communities have respite care facilities for children.
 A respite care facility is a place that provides temporary child care during times when you need a break.